-The lodging segment of the hospitality industry employs nearly two million workers and generates revenue of over $160 billion annually.
+The lodging segment of the hospitality industry employs over two million workers and generates revenue of over $200 billion annually.
 This segment includes over 50,000 properties ranging from small motels with a handful of rooms to mega-hotels with over 1,000 rooms.
 Budget hotels provide only rooms while full-service hotels provide rooms, food and beverage service, meeting space, and other services.
 Resort properties may offer golf and other amenities while extended stay hotels have more apartment-like furnishings.

 Depending on the hotel's location, different parts of the year may have much higher demand than others.
 In some years, the occupancy rate in Minneapolis in August is 30 percentage points higher than in January.
 During any given week, a hotel catering to business travelers may be very busy Monday to Thursday while resort hotels experience the opposite demand pattern.
 In the course of a single business day, the concentrated periods of check-in and check-out are the busiest.
 As is easy to imagine, food operations are busiest around meal times.